Full Ellipsoid Embeddings and Toric Mutations: Existence of Sharp Sequences of Ellipsoid Embeddings

-The reminder of the argument is now identical to that of the previous case, with Theorem \ref{thm:ExistenceTropicalSymplectic} applies to construct symplectic representatives of $H_1$ and $H_2$ in an $\varepsilon$-neighborhood of the edge opposite to the frozen vertex -- see Proposition \ref{prp:PxP_H1H2}.
-As explained in Subsection \ref{ssec:ArithmeticSymington}, we obtain sharp symplectic embedddings

-where $p_n=\max{\{2P_n^2/H_{n+1}^2,H_{n+1}^2/(2P_n^2)\}}$.
-Theorem \ref{thm:ExistenceTropicalSymplectic} yields tropical representatives arbitrarily near the polytope side opposite from the frozen vertex.
-The symplectic isotopy discussed above then constructs the required sharp symplectic embeddings

 {\bf Thrice Blown-up $Bl_3(\C\P^2)$}.
-There are four relative almost-toric basis $(\SP,\SS)$ with $X(\SP)\cong Bl_3(\C\P^2)$ symplectomorphic to the blow-up of $(\C\P^2,\omega_\st)$ at three non-collinear points.
-In line with the previous case of symplectic domains $\C\P^1\times\C\P^1$, there exists an infinite sharp sequence of ellipsoids for one of these four symplectic domains $X(\SP,\SS)$ if and only if it exists for one of them \cite{DCG1}.
+There are four relative almost toric basis $(\SP,\SS)$ with $X(\SP)\cong Bl_3(\C\P^2)$ symplectomorphic to the blow up of $(\C\P^2,\omega_\st)$ at three non-collinear points.
+In line with the previous case of symplectic domains in $\C\P^1\times\C\P^1$, there exists an infinite sharp sequence of ellipsoids for one of these four symplectic domains $X(\SP,\SS)$ if and only if it exists for one of them.
+See for instance \cite[Theorem 1.2]{CG19}, as an ellipsoid is a concave (and convex) domain (see also \cite{Hutchings1,ECHnotes}).
 The numerics of these staircases will also coincide.
-Let us focus on the leftmost relative almost-toric base $(\SP,\SS)$ in Figure \ref{fig:IntroTable}.
-In this case, $\SS$ is a unique symplectic configuration realized by a linear plumbing of four symplectic 2-spheres each with self-intersection $(-1)$, and representing the classes $E_1$, $E_2$, $H - E_1 - E_3$ and $H - E_1 - E_2$.
+Let us focus on the leftmost relative almost toric base $(\SP,\SS)$ in Figure \ref{fig:IntroTable}.
+In this case, $\SS$ is a unique symplectic configuration realized by a linear plumbing of four symplectic 2-spheres each with self-intersection $(-1)$, and representing the classes $E_1$, $H - E_1 - E_3$, $H - E_1 - E_2$ and $E_2$.